NewCastile/chicksgold-fe-design-challenge/README.md

 ## Project structure

--   `data` folder: This folder folder contains all the mock data used to render all the components of the page, including images information, icon components, and importation data for rendering the elements of the page: The header, the items grid and the footer.
+-   `data` folder: This folder contains all the mock data used to render all the components of the page, including images information, icon components, and importation data for rendering the elements of the page: The header, the items grid and the footer.

--   `components` folder: As it's name says, this folder contains all the components that compose the aforementioned elements.
+-   `components` directories: As it's name says, this folder contains all the components that compose the aforementioned elements.

     Each subfolder is named after the elements or group of elements its going to contain.
 Each of these folders stores the components `.tsx` files and `.css` files it needs to properly render.